lhcb/starterkit-lessons/22-decay-tree-fitter.md

     'Charm -> (D~0 -> ^K+ pi-) Meson': 'pi+'
 }
 ```
 In the dictionary that is passed to the `Substitutions` property of the fitter, the keys are decay descriptors, where the respective particle to be substituted is marked with a `^`.
-The values are the repective new particle hypotheses.
+The values are the respective new particle hypotheses.
 The substitution will only work if you start from a decay descriptor that actually matches your candidates.
 However, you are allowed to generalise parts of the decay.
 Here we replaced `D*(2010)` with the more general `Charm` and the bachelor `pi-` is just represented by a `Meson`.

 Note that the substitution mechanism does not understand the `CC` symbol.
 Both charge states have to be specified explicitely.